mdelmans/uCube/README.md

 * `uLens.scad` : A collection of lens holders
 * `uRaspberryPi.scad` : Raspberry Pi - related parts, includind a Raspberry Pi Camera face.

+See [Wiki](https://github.com/mdelmans/uCube/wiki) pages for detailed description of parts.

 ## Modules

 Modules are assemblies of several parts into one µCube.
 The modules are stored in `Modules` folder.